 Let’s take a look at the story of the woman who led a legendary engineering success that changed the world’s future and coined the term ‘software engineering’ which will not fit into a blog post.

 Margaret Heafield Hamilton (born August 17, 1936), who held a bachelor’s degree in mathematics, started working as a programmer at MIT at the age of 24.
 Her original plan was to support her husband, James Hamilton, during his three-year stint at Harvard Law and afterward work on her master’s degree.

 However, after a while, the Apollo Space Program was introduced.
 Hamilton decided to stay in the laboratory, leading the Software Engineering Department, which developed in-flight software for NASA’s Apollo program.

-At the time, no school taught software engineering yet, so team members had to work out problems independently.
+At the time, no school taught software engineering, so team members had to solve problems independently.

 Hamilton describes the early period of the Apollo mission in these words:

 “When I first got into it, nobody knew what it was that we were doing.
 It was like the Wild West.”